Facebook Messenger Day launches as a Snapchat Stories clone for making plans

 What’s Missing

 Overall, Messenger Day felt less interruptive and more seamless than I expected.
 Like Instagram Stories, it’s easy to ignore if you don’t care about it.
+Still, there’s plenty of missing features I immediately wish it had, including:

 Attacking Snapchat From All Angles

-Visual communication is the future, and as I wrote yesterday in my deep dive about Messenger’s evolution, any messaging app that doesn’t get on board is doomed.
+Visual communication is the future, and as I wrote yesterday in my deep dive about Messenger’s evolution, any chat app that doesn’t get on board is doomed.
 Still, Messenger is taking a risk here by putting Day above your threads, reducing the number you see on your screen at first.
-Branching out so aggressively into social media isn’t worth hampering Messenger’s growth in chat, so Facebook will have to watch carefully to make sure different demographics around the world don’t message less after the roll out.
+Branching out so aggressively into social media isn’t worth hampering Messenger’s growth in traditional chat, so Facebook will have to watch carefully to make sure different demographics around the world don’t message less after the roll out.

 Facebook was late to the Stories format, but now it’s approaching it and competing with Snapchat through every one of its core apps.
 If it succeeds, it could further curtail Snapchat’s growth, especially abroad in some markets where teens haven’t even tried it but have been on Messenger, WhatsApp, or Instagram for years.
+Facebook’s versions likely won’t eradicate Snapchatting by existing loyal users, but could chip away at its use cases while being good enough to convince some people they don’t need to sign up for another social network.

 There are no punches pulled here.
 Facebook is unabashedly stealing the best parts of Snapchat and putting them front and center.
 That might seem like the opposite of innovation, or at least bad sportsmanship.
 But Facebook’s ideology has always centered around scale, not originality.
 It wasn’t the first social network, but it’s the one that got everyone.
 It didn’t invent Stories, but time won’t necessarily reward the one that did.
 Just those that put them in everyone’s pockets.